ssc-sp/datahub-docs/UserGuide/Getting-Started.md

 **Review Project Toolset**

 * **Project Storage**: Access the storage account for this project to upload, download and share datasets with all project members.
 (An Azure Storage Account is assigned to the project by the DataHub admin team).
-* _**Azure Databricks**:  Run your Python, R and SQL notebooks in the cloud with Databricks for analytics, machine learning and data pipelines.
-(This will be enabled at later points in the PoC)._
+* **Azure Databricks**:  Run your Python, R and SQL notebooks in the cloud with Databricks for analytics, machine learning and data pipelines. (
-* **Postgres SQL**: Access the project PostgreSQL database and leverage your credentials for data connections.

 ## 2. Store and Share data